AUAP/AP2018/all_miniex/miniex8.md

 - A title of your program
 - A URL link to your program and run on a browser, see: https://rawgit.com/.
 - What is the program about? which API have you used and why?
 - (individual)Can you describe and reflect your process of making this mini exercise in terms of acquiring, processing, using and representing data?
+How much do you understand this provided data?
+How do platform providers sort the data and give you the selected data?
 - (individual)Try to formulate a question in relation to web APIs or querying processes that you want to investigate further when you have more time.

 6. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"